sgurungp/sgurungp.github.io/docs/_posts/2024-06-19-pchygiene.md

 ## Hardware
 There is always a temptation to blow serious coin on a dream laptop.
 But realistically, that power would sit idle 80% of the time.
-I'm not training AI models every day of the week, and frankly, when I need that sort of horsepower I can fire up what I need in the cloud for exactly as long as I need it.
+I'm not training AI models every day of the week, and anyway, when I need that sort of horsepower I can fire up what I need in the cloud for exactly as long as I need it.
 And since my gaming is done on a PlayStation, I'm free and clear of the main reasons to drop $$$.
 My PC budget is very lean, and I like it that way.
 Perhaps related, I am not testing out some bleeding-edge hardware and exercising new bugs.
 All ther drivers on my PC have already been through several rounds of updates by the time I get the hardware.